ReactiveX/reactivex.github.io/CONTRIBUTING.md

 All files are released with the Apache 2.0 license.

-If you are adding a new file it should have a header like this:
+If you are adding a new source code file it should have a header like this:

 ```
 /**